- 1 lb baby octopuses

 Then add the octopus, parsley, and a pinch of salt and pepper.

 Cover the pan with a lid and cook over low heat for 2 hours, stirring the octopus from time to time with a wooden spoon.

 Add a little water and let evaporate.
 Serve warm.

-The red peperoncino or spicy chili pepper is a essential ingredient in this dish: polpi in purgatorio (or “octopus in purgatory”).
-Originally from America, chili peppers have been grown since 5,500 a.c..
-They were brought to Europe by Christopher Columbus, who described them in his diary as “spicier than our pepper”.
-The peperoncino had immediate success in the Old World and especially among the poorer classes of the population thanks to their strong flavor and low-cost due to how easily they can be grown.
-Because the wealthy did not appreciate their spicy flavor as much as others, the peperoncino eventually gained the nickname “the drug of the poor”, who used them in large quantities to give flavor to bland foods.
+The red peperoncino or spicy chili pepper is an essential ingredient in this dish: polpi in Purgatorio (or “octopus in purgatory”).
+Originally from America, chili peppers have been grown since 5,500 a.c.
+They were brought to Europe by Christopher Columbus, who described them in his diary as “spicier than our pepper.”
+The peperoncino had immediate success in the Old World, especially among the lower classes of the population, thanks to their strong flavor and low-cost due to how easily they can be grown.
+Because the wealthy did not appreciate their spicy flavor as much as others, the peperoncino eventually gained the nickname “the drug of the poor,” who used them in large quantities to give taste to bland foods.